Council elections

 This includes:

-• Australian citizens who own a property in Kingston but do not live in the area (for example an investment or a holiday home)
+• Australian citizens who own a property in Kingston but do not live in the area (for example, an investment or a holiday home)

 • non-citizens over 18 who own a property and live in Kingston.

 Up to 2 ratepayers can apply to enrol per property, but each person only gets one vote.
-Applications for enrolment will be provided on this page shortly.

-Occupier ratepayers
+Occupier ratepayer

 You can apply to enrol in Kingston if you: